Discovery and Assurance

 - Convert to controls — generate controls for the affected COs and retire the assumption linkage (

 convert_assumption_to_controlsMCP tool).
-For control-level assumptions,assumed_byis cleared and the control reverts tonot_implemented.
+For control-level assumptions, the assumption is removed from every group on every control that referenced it (and any group left empty is dropped); affected controls revert tonot_implementedif no other complete group covers them.
 For CO-level assumptions, the LLM generates replacement controls. - Accept risk — formally document that the risk is accepted (see Risk Acceptance)

 Risk Acceptance